 Appropriate studies have not been performed on the relationship of age to the effects of codeine in the pediatric population.
+It should not be used in children younger than 12 years of age.
 Safety and efficacy have not been established.

-Codeine sulfate tablets should not be used to relieve pain after surgery removal of tonsils and/or adenoids in any children.
+Codeine sulfate tablets should not be used to relieve pain after surgery removal of tonsils or adenoids in any children 12 to 18 years of age.
 Severe breathing problems and deaths have been reported in some children who received codeine after tonsil or adenoid surgery.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of codeine in the elderly.
 However, elderly patients are more likely to have confusion and drowsiness, and age-related lung, liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving codeine in order to avoid potentially serious side effects.